sws-archived/stanford_features_documentation/README.txt

-This is a UML model for documenting the SWS features.
+The UML Model:
+In this repository we have a UML model and subsequent PDFs which document our features stack.
 This model is created using a modeling tool called ArgoUML.
-This free tool can be downloaded at: http://argouml.tigris.org/
+If you want to update the model, this free tool can be downloaded at: http://argouml.tigris.org/

 JSA Content model is documented at: